Maine Police Department Warns Not to Steal Your Spouse’s Ice Scraper - NewsBreak

 Bangor police searching for bank robbery suspect

-BANGOR, Maine (WABI) - Bangor Police Department are asking for the public’s help in identifying a bank robbery suspect.
-Police say they responded to a report of a robbery at Bangor Savings Bank on Broadway around 3pm today.
-The robbery suspect is described as a white male, approximately 5′09″...
+BANGOR, Maine — Officers with the Bangor Police Department are searching for a bank robbery suspect.
+Police responded to the scene of a reported bank robbery at Bangor Savings at 652 Broadway just before 3 p.m.
+Tuesday, a news release from the department said.
+The suspect is described in...

 wabi.tv